max-mapper/get-dat/markdown/02-link.md

 # Sharing data

+We are going to start by using the virtual server in the browser, sharing a folder located there, and downloading it to your machine.
 In this folder, you'll see:

   - `cat.png`, a wonderful picture of a cat
   - `welcome.txt`, information about this server.